Kicksecure/helper-scripts/README.md

 sudo apt-get update
 ```

 5\.
-Install `anon-shared-helper-scripts`.
+Install `helper-scripts`.

 ```
-sudo apt-get install anon-shared-helper-scripts
+sudo apt-get install helper-scripts
 ```

 ## How to Build deb Package ##

-Replace `apparmor-profile-torbrowser` with the actual name of this package with `anon-shared-helper-scripts` and see [instructions](https://www.whonix.org/wiki/Dev/Build_Documentation/apparmor-profile-torbrowser).
+Replace `apparmor-profile-torbrowser` with the actual name of this package with `helper-scripts` and see [instructions](https://www.whonix.org/wiki/Dev/Build_Documentation/apparmor-profile-torbrowser).

 ## Contact ##